alejandroacd/alejandroacd/README.md

 - 👋 Hi, I’m Alejandro Contreras!
 - 👀 I’m interested in React projects and web development in general
 - 🌱 I’m currently learning MERN Stack
-- 💞️ I’m looking to collaborate on a great working
+- 💞️ I’m looking to collaborate on a great work project
 - 📫 How to reach me:
 linkdin.com/in/alejandroalicontreras/
 <!---